roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/web-management-platform/README.md

 By default, the LoRaWAN® Gateway will work in Wi-Fi AP Mode which means that you can find an SSID named like "**RAK7258_XXXX**" on your PC's Wi-Fi Network List.
 "XXXX" is the last two bytes of the Gateway MAC address.

-:::tip Note
+:::tip 📝 NOTE
-:pencil: No password is required to connect via Wi-Fi.
+ No password is required to connect via Wi-Fi.
 :::

 * Using your preferred Web browser, login the credentials provided below: